-Involuntary conversion of property.-You may not have to pay tax on a gain from an involuntary or compulsory conversion of property.
+Involuntary conversion of property.
+You may not have to pay tax on a gain from an involuntary or compulsory conversion of property.
 Get Pub.
 544, Sales and Other Dispositions of Assets, for details.

-One-time exclusion on the sale of a home used for business.-If you rented or used part of your home for business and meet the requirements to take the one-time exclusion for persons age 55 or older, you may be able to exclude part or all of the gain figured on line 26.
-For details on electing the one-time exclusion and allocating the sales price, expenses of sale,
+Exclusion of gain on sale of a home used for business.
+If you rented or used part of your home for business and meet certain requirements, you may be able to exclude part or all of the gain figured on Form 4797.
+For details on the exclusion and allocating the sales price, expenses of sale, and the adjusted basis of the home, see the instructions for Form 2119, Sale of Your Home, and Pub.
+523, Selling Your Home.